Who is Oxford PV?

 Other ways you may give us your information

-We may only obtain your data if you are considering investing in us.
+- We may obtain your data if you are considering to invest in us.
 When you contact us with an interest in investing with us, you supply us with your contact details.
-At any time after you have provided your details our finance or executive team will contact you.
+At any time after you have provided your details in relation to investing, our finance or executive team will contact you.

 Where we store your personal information